-Find out about resources, services, support, activities and events for North Lincolnshire children and young people with Special Educational Needs and Disabilities (SEND).
+Find out about resources, services, support, activities and events for North Lincolnshire children and young people with Special Educational Needs and Disabilities.

 What happens after have I been diagnosed?

-- Once the Neurodevelopmental assessment process is completed a feedback appointment with your child / parent and or carer will be offered where we will discuss the outcome of your child’s/ young person neurodevelopmental assessment, including ASD and ADHD diagnosis and create a holistic plan that addresses psychological, behavioural and educational needs.
+Once the Neurodevelopmental assessment process is completed a feedback appointment with your child / parent and or carer will be offered where we will discuss the outcome of your child’s/ young person neurodevelopmental assessment, including Autism and Attention Deficit Hyperactivity Disorder diagnosis and create a holistic plan that addresses psychological, behavioural and educational needs.

-- We will advise you by offering and signposting you to education and information on the causes and impact of ASD/ ADHD along with additional resources and strategies.
+We will advise you by offering and signposting you to education and information on the causes and impact of Autism and Attention Deficit Hyperactivity Disorder along with additional resources and strategies.
 We will discuss referrals to appropriate organisations and services in North Lincolnshire and discuss in details the recommendations we will make in the finalised report.